 Line i.
-Since distributions from an ESOP may be made entirely in employer securities or in cash, or a combination of cash and securities, section 409(h)(1)(A) provides that the participant must be given the right to demand that their entire distribution be in the form of employer securities.
+Section 409(h)(1)(A) provides that the participant must be given the right to demand that their entire distribution be in the form of employer securities.
 If the employer securities are not readily tradable on an established market, the employee has the right to require that the employer repurchase the employer securities under a fair valuation formula.
 Code §409(h)(1)(B).
-However, benefits distributed from the portion of a plan that is not an ESOP is only subject to the requirements imposed under Code §401(a).
-For example, the Stock Bonus or Money Purchase portion of the plan could provide for a distribution of cash, while the ESOP portion would provide for a distribution of stock.